What: HSE4M: Equity and Social Justice: From Theory to Practice

 This course enables students to develop an understanding of the theoretical, social, and historical underpinnings of various equity and social justice issues and to analyse strategies for bringing about positive social change.
 Students will learn about historical and contemporary equity and social justice issues in Canada and globally.
 They will explore power relations and the impact of a variety of factors on equity and social justice.
 Students will develop and apply research skills and will design and implement a social action initiative relating to an equity or social justice issue.

-Yes, students should be finishing their third year of high school in the Algoma District School Board or Huron-Superior Catholic District School Board.
+Yes, students should be finishing their third or fourth year of high school in the Algoma District School Board or Huron-Superior Catholic District School Board.
 Additionally, students must have completed any university, college or university/college preparation course in Canadian and world studies, English or social science and humanities.

 This program is designed for students who are: